julkaswieta/pipeline-tutorial/wpf.md

             dotnet-version: 8.0
     ```

-4. To restore .NET workloads, add this step, making sure you provide the path to the Notes.csproj file:
+4. To restore .NET workloads, add this step, making sure you **provide the path to the .csproj file in your project**:

     ```yml
         - name: Restore workloads